Capital & Allocation Circles

 Token Integration

-- Florin: The primary token form for investment allocations.
-Seed round pricing is denominated in USD per Florin.
+- Florin: The settlement form in which allocations are materialized — the allocation itself is a network position.
+Genesis pricing is denominated in USD per Florin.

 - Joule and HoW: Allocations can be denominated in work tokens (Joule) or knowledge tokens (HoW) for non-capital contributions.